naveteam/back-boilerplate/readme.md

 - EMAIL_1: gustavo@nave.rs - `ALLOWED`
 - EMAIL_2: gcdpinho@gmail.com - `NOT ALLOWED`

-The following domains: `nave.rs` and` @nave` are not allowed as they do not satisfy the domain description, given above.
+The following domains: `nave.rs` and`@nave` are not allowed as they do not satisfy the domain description, given above.

+## Database

+This project uses objection.js as ORM and knex as query builder.

+### Migrations:

+In order not to use before update hooks on our models, we decided to create a function and trigger via migration, everytime you create a table with updated_at add the trigger to it. (an example is in the file: "src/database/migrations/20180910221504_init.js")